 Kind to Kids brings joy and happiness to children who have experienced the pain and hardships of foster care and poverty

-Businesses, community leaders, friends and families came out for this fun, exciting event and raised funds for the children.
+Community, friends and families came out for this fun and exciting event to raise funds for the children.

 Wonderful photos from the event posted on facebook – please LIKE us on facebook! facebook.com/KindtoKids